kubernetes-retired/service-catalog/docs/v1/use-cases.md

 to access credentials for the new Service Instance using standard Kubernetes mechanisms.

-1. A Secret maintains a 1:1 relationship with a Service Instance Binding
 1. The Secret should be written into the consuming application's namespace
 1. The Secret should contain enough information for the consuming application to successfully find, connect, and authenticate to the Service Instance